 Ref.
-Question Policy Principles G1 Are combustible materials kept away from any sources of ignition, including gas and electrical intake cupboards?
-Answer Finding/Observation Yes No significant issues or observations identified at the time of the premises survey.
+Question Policy Principl es G1 Are combustible materials kept away from any sources of ignition, including gas and electrical intake cupboards?
+Answe er Finding/Obser vation No in the ground fl siderable quantity of com oor electrical distribution may be using it for perso Action /Recommendation , Priority Due Date Make arrangements for the removal of the items or return to their owners.
+Remind the residents that storage within the ground floor electrical distribution cupboard is not allowed and monitor for future transgressions.
+Medium 18/Apr/2023

 Ref.
-Question Policy Principles G2 Are the escape routes kept clear of items combustible materials or waste and free of any trip hazards?
-Answer Finding/Observation Yes It is understood that in low rise premises belonging to Berneslai Homes, cleaning of the common areas is the responsibility of the residents.
-General housekeeping standards within the common areas was considered reasonable and no items in contravention of the Berneslai Homes policy were observed at the time of the premises survey.
-No other observations were made.
+Question Policy Principles

+G2 Are the escape routes kept clear of items combustible materials or waste and free of any trip hazards?

+Answer Finding/Observat tion

+No There were items in contravention of the Berneslai Homes policy observed in the common areas at the time of the premises survey. ' '

+Action/F Recommendation Priority Due Date

+Make arrangements for the newspapers outside flat 42 to be disposed of d of.
+Medium 18/Apr/2023

+Images

+...agoo

 Ref.
 Question Policy Principles G3 Are mobility scooters or electric vehicles stored in the means of escape?
 If yes has an assessment been undertaken in line with the NFCC "Mobility Scooter Guidance for Residential Buildings"?
-Answe er .
-Finding/Observation N/A None observed at the time of the premises survey.
+Answe r Finding/Observation N/A None observed at the time of the premises survey.